What Types of Small Business Loans are Available?

-Merchant cash advances involves taking over your credit card processing.
+Merchant cash advances involve taking over your credit card processing.

-The advance company pulls a fixed percentage of your credit card funding on a daily basis.
+The advance company pulls a fixed percentage of your credit card funding daily.

 Merchant cash advances tend to range from high- cost to outrageously, ridiculously high in cost.

-These products should almost always be your last choice, because rates and payments are so high they often seriously eat into (or eliminate) your profits.
+These products should almost always be your last choice because rates and payments are so high that they often seriously eat into (or eliminate) your profits.

 - You can't qualify for anything cheaper

-- You'll make enough money with use of the funds to justify the steep costs
+- You'll make enough money with the use of the funds to justify the steep costs

 Sometimes, though, a merchant cash advance will create more problems than it will solve.